new-guy/screeps-os/REFACTOR.md

 ## Plan
+1. Mineral mining
-3. RoomHauler to manage terminal levels
+2. RoomHauler to manage terminal <-> storage
-4. Mineral mining
+3. Terminal "sell to market if over threshold" logic
 1. Colony builder should check if there are construction sites in its room instead of heading to another
 3. Command to transfer room from one colony to another
 3. Ability to force spawns to use a minimum amount of energy